discordance/fraize_core/README.md

 ## TODO

+- Properly use the sample crate, its gold.
 - Implement features beyond simple sample player engines, as effects and mixers.
 - Implement a proper headless sample lib manager.
 - Implement MIDI controllable parameters.